haskell/happy/README.md

 ```
   $ cabal install
 ```
-If you obtained the development version from https://github.com/simonmar/happy/, install via:
+If you don't have a local version of `happy` (yet), you can also install a non-bootstrapped version via:
 ```
-  $ make sdist && cabal install
+  $ cabal install -f -bootstrap
 ```

 Complete documentation can be found in the directory 'doc', in